CutbackTG/infernal-festival/README.md

 Use the following commands to push your project to Github:

-- git init  # If your project isn't already a Git repository
+- 'git init'  # If your project isn't already a Git repository
-- git add . # Add all files to the staging area
+- 'git add .' # Add all files to the staging area
-- git commit -m "Initial commit"  # Commit the changes
+- 'git commit -m "Initial commit"'  # Commit the changes
-- git branch -M main  # Rename your default branch to 'main'
+- 'git branch -M main'  # Rename your default branch to 'main'
-- git remote add origin https://github.com/yourusername/infernal-festival.git  # Replace with your repository URL
+- 'git remote add origin https://github.com/yourusername/infernal-festival.git'  # Replace with your repository URL
-- git push -u origin main  # Push to GitHub
+- 'git push -u origin main'  # Push to GitHub

 **Step 2: Enable Github Pages**